Why Anchor Attractions Are Critical to Your Success

 Enter VR Esports, a Compact and Affordable Anchor Attraction

 Can VR esports serve as an anchor attraction?
 Recent data indicates yes.
 At the world’s first Omni Arena esports installation at Pinballz, an FEC in Austin, Texas, nearly half of players reported that they visited primarily to play Omni Arena.
-The attraction generated more than $52,000 of revenue in the first two months and achieved 26% repeat play.
-Even in the slow month of April, when storewide revenues dropped by a third, Omni Arena was still a top earner, generating $21,500.
+The attraction generated $100,000 of revenue in the first four months and achieved 30% repeat play.

 Driving traffic and repeat play are hallmarks of an anchor attraction.
 Omni Arena delivers both.
 Yet it differs from traditional anchors in two important qualities: price and size.
-Omni Arena costs only $121,000 and takes up less than 375 square feet.
+Omni Arena costs significantly less than the large anchor attractions and takes up less than 375 square feet.

 To deliver consistent revenues year after year, an anchor attraction must offer an experience that gamers can’t get in their living rooms.
 With today’s low-cost VR headsets, the typical “stand-in-place” VR games can be played at home.
 The Omni Arena experience, by contrast, is unique and only available at FECs.